priyank150/email_schedular/README.md

 **This Service is configured for gmail only.
-In case you get security alert in gmail.
+In case you get security alert in sender's gmail account.
 Go to google account and in security tab turn on access to less secure app access.